 Is Disney Plus worth it?

 We're sure all the information so far has answered this question already.
 But just to be clear, the answer is, unequivocally, yes.
-Disney Plus and all its delights will set you back a measly $6.99 / £5.99 per month.
+Disney Plus and all its delights will set you back a mere $6.99 / £5.99 per month.
 That's the same price you pay for the lowest monthly Netflix fee in the UK.
-And, let's be honest, the non-HD stream to a single device service is nothing to shout about.
+And, let's be honest, Netflix's non-HD stream to a single device service is nothing to shout about.

 A bumper Disney Plus pack also available in the US for $12.99 gives users access to Hulu and ESPN Plus streaming services too.